WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 - Zachary Hall:

  - Jordan Muehlbauer is a computer science student attending Washington State University.
 His prior projects and experience include orchastrating large game servers, doing website development and contributing to embedded operating systems.
 He is well versed in system design, Java, C++ and Python.
 For this project he has been responsible for creating the database, creating the capture and upload executable and providing support for database interaction to other team members while working on their parts.
+- Abhilash Ambati is a computer science student attending Washington State University.
+His prior project and experiences include web development, sms spam filter and data minning.
+He is well versed in c++, python and HTML.For this project he has been responsible for convertinf the code from python to c++ and helped capturing multiple images and completed part of Remote Configuration.